-The maximum amount for 2017 that you can claim on line 305 of Schedule 1 is \$11,635.
-If your dependant has an impairment in physical or mental functions, you may also claim the Canada caregiver amount (see page 17).
+The maximum amount for 2018 that you can claim on line 305 of Schedule 1 is \$11,809.
+If your dependant has an impairment in physical or mental functions, you may also claim the Canada caregiver amount (see the next page).

-You may be able to claim this amount if, at any time in the year, you met all of the following conditions at once:
+You may be able to claim this amount if, at any time in the year, you met all of the following criteria at once:

-- You did not have a spouse or common-law partner or, if you did, you were not living with, supporting, or being supported by that person. - You supported a dependant in 2017. - You lived with the dependant (in most cases in Canada) in a home you maintained.
+- You did not have a spouse or common-law partner or, if you did, you were not living with, supporting, or being supported by that person. - You supported a dependant in 2018. - You lived with the dependant (in most cases in Canada) in a home you maintained.
 You cannot claim this amount for a person who was only visiting you.

-In addition, at the time you met the above conditions, the dependant must have been either:
+In addition, when you met all of these criteria, your dependant must have been one of the following persons:

-- your parent or grandparent by blood, marriage, common-law partnership, or adoption; or - your child, grandchild, brother, or sister, by blood, marriage, common-law partnership, or adoption and under 18 years of age; or - your child, grandchild, brother, or sister, by blood, marriage, common-law partnership, or adoption and 18 years of age or older with an impairment in physical or mental functions.
+- Your parent or grandparent by blood, marriage, common-law partnership, or adoption. - Your child, grandchild, brother, or sister, by blood, marriage, common-law partnership, or adoption and under 18 years of age. - Your child, grandchild, brother, or sister, by blood, marriage, common-law partnership, or adoption and 18 years of age or older with an impairment in physical or mental functions.